mikeobrien/Bender/README.md

 var deserializer = Deserializer.Create(x => x.AddReader<byte[]>((o, p, v) => Convert.FromBase64String(v.Value)));
 ```

-The first parameter is the `Options` object, the second parameter is the corresponding `PropertyInfo` and the last parameter is either the property value for writers and the `XElement` for readers.
+The first parameter is the `Options` object, the second parameter is the corresponding `PropertyInfo` and the last parameter is either the property value for writers or the `XElement` for readers.
 Simply return the de/serialized value.
 Note: the `byte[]` reader/writer shown above is automatically added by default so you get that behavior out of the box.

 Bender allows you to override nullable and non-nullable type de/serialization separately if you want to have fine grained control, for example: